TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-artifacts.md

   cloudenvironments="public,fairfax,usnat,ussec"
   articleid="azdevopsartifacts"
   ownershipid="Azure_DevOps_Services" />

 # Azure Artifacts

+Resolve common issues around artifacts with the following solutions.

 ## **Recommended Steps**

-Are you facing one of these common problems?

-* I am unable to upload additional packages: `Artifact cannot be uploaded because max quantity has been exceeded or the payment instrument is invalid`
+* I am unable to upload additional packages and get the error: "Artifact cannot be uploaded because max quantity has been exceeded or the payment instrument is invalid"

   - Go to the **Billing** section under **Organization Settings** and make sure that your tier is set to **No limit, pay as you go**.
-Once you make this change, the new setting can take approximately 1 hour to take effect
+After you make this change, the new setting can take approximately 1 hour to take effect.

-* How can I see what packages are stored and where?
+* How can I see which packages are stored and where?

   - Go to the **Artifacts and Storage** section under **Organization Settings**.
 Here, you can see a breakdown of your packages within feeds and projects.
-More information can be found [here](https://azure.microsoft.com/updates/azuredevops-artifacts-storage-exploration)
+More information can be found [here](https://azure.microsoft.com/updates/azuredevops-artifacts-storage-exploration).

 * I used to be on usage tiers, and am no longer on that!